colinangusmackay/family-tree/gedcom-info/people/@178005@-margaret-moyes-mackay-b1901-6-27-d1973.md

 * [Full text and notes](../sources/@94309804@-1970-mackay,-lucy-statutory-register-deaths-.md)
 * Date: 15/May/1970
-* Responsible Agency: National Records Scotland
+* Responsible Agency: National Records of Scotland
 * References:
   * 1970 D 98/A 269